-In 1992, the City of San Francisco commissioned a study of homeless youth in the Haight Ashbury district.
-This study demonstrated that homeless young people have a high incidence of health and psychological problems as well as a lack of access to health and human services.
+In 1992, the City of San Francisco commissioned a study of youth experiencing homelessness in the Haight Ashbury neighborhood.
+This study demonstrated that young people who are unhoused have a high incidence of health and psychological problems as well as a lack of access to health and human services.
 In response, coordinated efforts to reach these youth began springing up in the Haight.
 Two such efforts were the San Francisco Needle Exchange (SFNE) and the Haight Ashbury Youth Outreach Team (HAYOT).
-It was with HAYOT that Mary Howe, a formerly homeless youth herself, began to work with youth in the neighborhood.
+It was with HAYOT that Mary Howe, who experienced homelessness herself as a young person, began to work with youth in the neighborhood.

 In 2006, seven years after Mary first got involved, she merged the two organizations to form Homeless Youth Alliance: the city’s only grassroots harm reduction coalition designed by and for the marginalized and underserved youth experiencing homelessness of the Haight Ashbury district.
 Mary along side dedicated staff and the youth we work with has shaped and built an agency that reaches 13,000 at-risk youth annually, providing a drop-in center, harm reduction education, and medical and mental health services.
 HYA is the only youth-focused agency in San Francisco whose staff mirrors the target population it serves: most of the agency’s 14 staff and 30 volunteers have histories that include homelessness, many of whom utilized HYA’s services while living on the street.
 HYA trains constituents to be peer educators, helping them transcend the conditioned passivity and powerlessness that lead to self-destructive choices.
 As a result, many former participants have gone on to pursue careers in human services and counseling.